matematiflo/HeidelbergLeanGame/README.md

 ### Trigger the import and check out the link

 Open the *What's next?* part of the report.
-You see two links.
+You see two links with your (actual) user name in it.
 The first link triggers the import of the game to the Lean Game Server (it takes a few minutes and shows a brief activity log).
 The second link takes you to the published version.

 ![Screenshot showing where to click to publish the game on the Lean Game server](img/PublishScreenshot%20-%203.png)